ECB taper fears leave euro zone bonds battered and bruised

 Jitters about tighter monetary policies from major central banks have rippled throughout global markets, hurting stocks and supporting the euro.

-U.S. Treasury yields US10YT=RR rose on Thursday on the back of the employment data and concern that rising oil prices could spur inflationary pressures.
-Meanwhile, 10-year Japanese government bond yields JP10YTN=JBTC hit five-month highs on Friday before the BOJ said it would buy JGBs.
+U.S. Treasury yields rose on Thursday on the prospect of hawkish global central bank policies and concern that rising oil prices could spur inflationary pressures.

+Focus was expected to turn to U.S. non-farm payrolls data later in the day.

+The 10-year Japanese government bond (JGB) yield initially reached 0.105 percent on Friday, its highest since February, before slipping back after the Bank of Japan said it would buy an unlimited amount of 10-year JGBs.